0xEigenLabs/0xEigenLabs.github.io/src/guides/trustless-bridge.md

 Leaf := amount and public key(pk_l2)
 Merkle Proof := <Leaf, Merkle path>
 ```
-After deposit, the Bridge.sol contract will call the GlobalExitRoot.sol contract to update the new L1 EMT root, thereby calculating the new GEMT root.
+After deposit, the Bridge.sol contract will call the GlobalExitRoot.sol contract to update the new L1 exit merkle tree(EMT) root, thereby calculating the new global exit merkle tree(GEMT) root.
 The bridge service listens for events from the GlobalExitRoot.sol contract to get the new GEMT root.
 The new GEMT root is submitted to the GlobalExitRootL2.sol contract.
 The L2 bridge contract can get the GMT.

 * Claim on L2: